gruhn/vue-qrcode-reader/README.md

 ))
 ```

-Or register all of them globally right away:
+or register all of them globally right away

 ```javascript
 import Vue from "vue";